 Many people have attempted to create an interpretation of I33 as – let us be clear – the illustrations and the text are cryptic, and so interpretation is needed to try to understand what is going on.
 Noteable interpretations include those of Guy Windsor (Home | Swordschool) and Andrew Kenner (I33: Fencing in the Style of the Walpurgis Manuscript : Kenner, Andrew: Amazon.co.uk: Books), but also Federico Malagutti, Roland Warzecha, and many others have also documented interpretations of various elements on the web and on video steaming websites such as YouTube.
 I myself developed a more or less complete interpretation, based in large part on Guy Windsor and Andrew Kenner, but incorporating others' interpretations as well.
 I have made this available here as a download for posterity, but note this is now out of date:

-However, after watching a video by Petr Kavan (Core terminology, tactics of attack - MS I.33 Interpretation), which seemed to build on a partially formed idea that I had while developing my previous interpretation, I was inspired to create this updated interpretation.
+However, after watching a video by Petr Kavan (Core terminology, tactics of attack - MS I.33 Interpretation), which seemed to challenge some common interpretations of i33, I was inspired to create this updated interpretation.

 1.1.2 Interpretation problems